 The NSCD Competition Center has training programs for racers of all abilities.
 For athletes wanting to learn how to race at the elite level, the NSCD trains athletes aspiring to reach the Paralympic Games.

-Whether you are interested in alpine, snowboard cross or cross-country ski/biathlon, the NSCD has a program that will fit your needs.
+Whether you are interested in alpine, snowboard cross or Nordic ski/biathlon, the NSCD has a program that will fit your needs.

 The competition program is based on the same teaching principals used for able-bodied competitive ski racing organizations.
 It involves on-snow and dry land cross-training that includes biking, aerobics and weight lifting.
 The NSCD coaches train athletes with visual impairments, amputations, paraplegia, spina bifida, cerebral palsy, multiple sclerosis, post-polio and congenital disabilities.